Visual UGC Docs

 </script>

-For the purpose of Commerce Implementations, we will be looking at what variables can be changed and the impact this has on the Widget display.
+For Commerce Implementations, we will be looking at what variables can be changed and the impact this has on the Widget display.

 Dynamic Variables

-All Visual UGC Widgets leverage a common embed code structure which can be broken into two components.
-The first component (included below) is the DIV container which defines where the Visual UGC Widget should be rendered on a webpage, as well includes the various parameters which defines what Widget and what Content is loaded.
+All UGC Widgets leverage a common embed code structure which can be broken into two components.
+The first component (included below) is the DIV container which defines where the UGC Widget should be rendered on a webpage, as well as includes the various parameters that define what Widget and what Content is loaded.

 • data-tile-id : Defines a specific Tile(s) to display

-The variables data-id and data-hash allows for customers to define what Widget to display.
+The variables data-id and data-hash allow customers to define what Widget to display.
 Note: Only one of the variables, data-id and data-hash, needs to be defined.

-The variable data-filter allows for customers to define what content to display within a Widget based upon a specific Filter ID.
-The IDs for all Filters can be found within the Visual UGC Admin User Interface under Curate > Filters.
+The variable data-filter allows for customers to define what content to display within a Widget based on a specific Filter ID.
+The IDs for all Filters can be found within the Nosto Admin Portal under Curate > Filters.

-The variable data-tags allows for customers to define what content to display within a Widget based upon the tag(s) that has been assigned to the content.
-Through this variable brands can define whether they wish to show content for a specific Product or a range of Products by simply adding their Visual UGC Tag ID or External Product ID/SKU.
-The following guide provides further information around how to dynamically specify what Products to display.
+The variable data-tags allow customers to define what content to display within a Widget based on the tag(s) that has been assigned to the content.
+Through this variable brands can define whether they wish to show content for a specific Product or a range of Products by simply adding their UGC Tag ID or External Product ID/SKU.
+The following guide provides further information about how to dynamically specify what Products to display.

-The variable data-tags-grouped-as allows for customers to define the grouping logic for the Tags they are dynamically refining by.
+The variable data-tags-grouped-as allows for customers to define the grouping logic for the Tags they are dynamically refining.
 The supported values for this variable are AND and OR with the Widget set to OR by default.

-The variable data-available-products-only allows for clients to decide whether Product Tag information should be shown for any Products which are currently out of stock.
+The variable data-available-products-only allows clients to decide whether Product Tag information should be shown for any Products that are currently out of stock.
 The supported values for this variable are true and false with the Widget set to false by default.

 The variable data-tile-id allows for clients to define specific Tile(s) of content to display within a Widget.
 The following guide outlines how to dynamically specify what Tile to display in a Widget.